 R-2 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

 608.9 REPORTS GENERALLY - WSI shall make all reports and remittances to USA Swimming as specified in the USA Swimming Rules and Regulations or by the National Board of Directors or National House of Delegates, in such a manner and on such written forms as may be requested by USA Swimming national headquarters.
-The General Chair, the Membership/Registration Coordinator, the Secretary, the Finance Vice Chair and the Treasurer shall be collectively responsible for seeing that all required reports and remittances are made.
+The General Chair, the Secretary,and the Finance Vice Chair shall be collectively responsible for seeing that all required reports and remittances are made.

 ARTICLE 609